cseanburns/electronic_resource_mgmt/lectures/14-evaluation-statistics.md

 a process of taking EZproxy logs and turning them into something useful and dynamic by incorporating some additional technologies.
 Recall that [EZproxy][ezproxy] is software that authenticates users and provides access given that authentication.
-We use EZproxy at UK whenever we login to access a journal article and you'll notice the **ezproxy.uky.edu** string in any URL for a journal that you've accessed via UK Libraries' installation of EZproxy and the URL ``https://login.ezproxy.uky.edu/login`` when we log in.
+We use EZproxy at UK whenever we log in to access a journal article and you'll notice the **ezproxy.uky.edu** string in any URL for a journal that you've accessed via UK Libraries' installation of EZproxy and the URL ``https://login.ezproxy.uky.edu/login`` when we log in.
 Zou